openshift/ci-docs/content/en/docs/architecture/jira.md

 beginning of the PR's title.
 This command also supports cherrypicking multiple bugs (e.g.  `/jira cherrypick OCPBUGS-123,OCPBUGS-124`).

+## Non-bug Jira References

+Some repos or projects may wish to require PRs to have a valid Jira reference but not follow the full `OCPBUGS` lifecycle management and use their own Jira project instead.
+The Jira automation can handle this as well.
+The issue must be added as a prefix to the PR title as with the usual `OCPBUGS` issues.
+For instance, `PROJECT-123: fix this issue`.
+In these scenarios, the only validation that the Jira automation will perform is validating that the issue exists.
+If the issue exists, the PR will receive a `jira/valid-ref` label.
+If the issue does not exist, the PR will receive a `jira/invalid-ref` label.
+This allows teams to gate PR merges to require a Jira reference to merge by requiring a label to exist or not exist.
+However, some PRs may not require a jira reference.
+To add the `jira/valid-ref` label to a PR without requiring a Jira reference, users can use the `NO-ISSUE` or `NO-JIRA` title prefixes.
+For instance, `NO-ISSUE: fix a typo`.

+Note: While Jira references do not get validated in the same way as `OCPBUGS` issues, the automation will still check whether the issue's `Target Version` matches what is expected for the branch.
+If it does not match, the PR will still get the `jira/valid-ref` label, but the mismatch will be mentioned in the comment that the automation makes on the PR.

 ## Integration with QE verification

 Normally, QE will verify that a fix correctly resolves a Jira bug once the bug transitions to the `ON_QA` state, which